Developing Digital Communication

 - What is Digital Communication & Why Are Skilled Professionals in Such High Demand?
 From Northeastern University this blog makes the case for not just digital skills or communication skills but digital communication skills specifically.

-- Digital Communication – This article is from a FutureLearn course Career Credentials: Evidence Your Expertise in Communication developed by the University of Deakin.
-It sets out guidelines that you should be mindful of when communicating online. it is important to keep this in mind in order to communicate effectively in a digital space.
+- Career Credentials: Evidence Your Expertise in Communication - This FutureLearn course, developed by the University of Deakin, sets out guidelines that you should be mindful of when communicating effectively online.

 - Best practices for collaborating with Office 365 – This video from Microsoft breaks down how to collaborate on Word documents, using the features of Office 365 that every Queen’s student has access to.
 One of the many benefits of using the Office 365 suite is that these features are common across different apps, such as PowerPoint.